jhaber-zz/cluster-wine/README.md

 * Convert repetitive analysis code into functions for reproducibility
 * Look for outliers and consider how these might shape the results
+* Compare the cluster results of hierarchical clustering and K-means clustering, e.g. by visualizing clusters and by silhouette scores
 * Use cross-validation to get more robust sense for how important these clusters are in their impacts on perceived quality

 ### To learn about wines